-Over the past 8 years, Lupin Healthcare (UK) Limited has made significant progress in terms of building the foundation and to increase the sales in line with the long term strategy of the business.
-Full year impact of the launch of Namuscla (launched in year ending 31 March 2019) have supported growth compared to previous period and we show a compounded annual growth rate of 27% over this 8 year period.
+Over the past 10 years, Lupin Healthcare (UK) Limited has made significant progress in terms of building the foundation and to increase the sales in line with the long term strategy of the business.
+A strong performance in our generic portfolio has been key in supporting growth compared to previous period and we show a compounded annual growth rate of 22% over this 10 year period.

-Gross (loss)/profit margins
+Gross profit/ (loss) margins

-Gross (loss)/profit margin has decreased to -8.9% (2019: 18.8%).
+Gross profit/ (loss)margin has decreased to 36% (2021: 40%).
 With increased levels of regulation, cost competitiveness has become key to sustained growth in the UK generics business.
 The company recognises that compliance of stringent regulatory norms, competitive cost base, right mix of customers, right mix of products and robust supply chain remain the key for long term sustainable growth in the UK.
-The tenders we have won this year on our high-volume lines have seen price erosion, this is the largest contributor to the negative margins.
+A strong performance in our generic portfolio has been key in supporting growth.
 New product launches for non-commodity business are key to deliver stained profitability.